angular/angular/aio/content/guide/deployment.md

 For a development build, the output produced by `ng build` is simpler and easier to debug, allowing you to rely less on sourcemaps of compiled code.

-For a production build, your configuration determines which the bundles are created for deployment of your application.
+For a production build, your configuration determines which bundles are created for deployment of your application.
 When needed, the `index.html` file is also modified during the build process to include script tags that enable differential loading, as shown in the following example.

 <code-example language="html" header="index.html">